Ph.D., Theoretical and Applied Mechanics, Cornell University

 My main research areas are the history of ice skating and historical linguistics (especially the Germanic languages).
 These go together well because I spend a lot of time carefully reading old texts to find out as much as I can about medieval ice skating.
 An example of this in action is a paper I have in press now, “The similarity of bone skates and skis,” which is about skating and skiing in Old Norse literature.
 I’m also interested in using math and science to understand events in literature and mythology, such as how fast Vikings could skate and how Odin’s eight-legged horse managed to run.

-My major non-academic interests are figure skating and my two excellent cats.
+My major non-academic interests are figure skating and cats.

 “The similarity of bone skates and skis.”
 Viking and Medieval Scandinavia 9:199–217, 2013